-Comfort AlertTM Diagnostics

-The Comfort Alert diagnostics module troubleshoots heat pump and air conditioning system failures and accurately detects the cause of electrical and system related failures without any sensors.
+Comfort AlertTM Diagnostics -The Comfort Alert diagnostics module troubleshoots heat pump and air conditioning system failures and accurately detects the cause of electrical and system related failures without any sensors.
 A flashing LED indicator communicates the ALERT code to quickly direct the technician to the root cause of a problem.

-Flame Roll-Out Control

-The flame roll-out control acts to verify that the burner flame is being drawn into the heat exchanger tubes.
+Flame Roll-Out Control - The flame roll-out control acts to verify that the burner flame is being drawn into the heat exchanger tubes.
 If the burner flame is not being drawn into the heat exchanger tubes, the roll-out control will open within several seconds and the integrated control diagnostic light will flash one time.
-The circulating air blower and combustion blower will continue to operate if the flame roll-out control opens.
+If the limit opens, the integrated control diagnostic will flash one time.
+The circulating air blower will continue to operate while the flame roll-out control is open.

-Flame Sensor

-The flame sensor acts to prove that flame has carried over from the ignitor to the right-most burner.
+Flame Sensor - The flame sensor acts to prove that flame has carried over from the ignitor to the right-most burner.
 If no flame is sensed, the unit will be shut down automatically.